Research-to-KT

 AMPLIFY Project

 AMPLIFY was a community-based participatory action research study based on a 1-year CIHR rapid response grant (2023-2024) that drew upon quantitative, qualitative, Indigenous and art-based methods.
-The project name “AMPLIFY” represents our overarching goal to use research as a tool to amplify and uplift Indigenous women, Two-Spirit and gender diverse voices that are not often heard in this type of work.
+The project name “AMPLIFY” represented the teams overarching goal to use research as a tool to amplify and uplift Indigenous women, Two-Spirit and gender diverse voices that are not often heard in this type of work.

 The team’s goal was to create a safe space for sharing traditional knowledge and lived experiences.
 The process and by-product of material and spiritual creation not only has the potential to heal and empower, but also catalyze discussion, recommendations, and address culturally safe and equitable interventions.
 AMPLIFY’s research objectives are driven by calls to action and justice from the Truth and Reconciliation Commission, BC Commissioned review of racism in health care: In Plain Sight, and Inquiry into the Missing and Murdered Indigenous Women and Girls reports.